 How different certification types compare

-Vendor-specific (e.g., AWS, Azure)2–12 weeks prepCloud engineer, infra, devopsVery high in cloud teamsStrong salary/role mobility signal, often required
+Vendor-specific (e.g. AWS, Azure)1 to 3 monthsCloud engineer, infra, devopsVery high in cloud teamsStrong salary/role mobility, often required for a new role

-Vendor-neutral (e.g., CompTIA, CISSP)4–24 weeks prepSecurity, fundamentalsHigh across broader hiring marketsSignals broad competence, good for career switches
+Vendor-neutral (e.g. CompTIA, CISSP)1 to 5 monthsSecurity, fundamentalsHigh across broader hiring marketsBroad competence, good for career switches

-Short technical micro-certificates (bootcamps)2–12 weeksSpecific tools or frameworksVaries by providerFast skill fill, depends on provider reputation
+Short technical certificates or bootcamps1 to 2 monthsSpecific tools or frameworksVaries by providerFast skill fill, depends on provider reputation

-Compliance / regulated certs (e.g., financial, healthcare)VariesAudit, complianceMandatory in regulated rolesNecessary for employment in certain sectors
+Compliance and regulated certs (e.g. financial, healthcare)Depending on industry and specific certificationAudit, complianceMandatory in regulated rolesNecessary for employment in certain sectors

 Certification types